The Cloud Migration Guide – Part 3: Is your business ready for cloud?

 A small business comparably may only have a single server, less than 50 workstations, a few applications and 2 or 3 terabytes of data between all their users.
 This can be migrated much easier and has a much lower cost and risk overhead associated with it.

-Secondly, the positive impact of cloud being a subscription is more pertinent for smaller businesses than bigger ones.
+Secondly, the positive impact of the cloud being a subscription is more pertinent for smaller businesses than bigger ones.
 Large firms may have the heavyweight IT teams already in place and can run their own private clouds within their own data centres, or at least manage them in others.
 And if the cloud platform charges per user, access to the cloud service can become expensive after factoring in several thousand users.

 This doesn’t mean large businesses can’t gain benefits from the cloud.
 Large businesses can very easily reap great rewards from a cloud migration but it’s a much larger undertaking, in terms of planning and the migration process itself.
 The ROI timescales may also be longer.